 Of the respondents who believed marijuana improved their sex life, 18 (72 percent) said it always worked.
 Six individuals said it sometimes worked, while only one person believed that marijuana made their sexual experience less pleasurable.
 23 individuals also believed cannabis made their orgasm more pleasurable and increased their sex drives.

-14 respondents reported an increase in vaginal lubrication, while 14 individuals reported no change in lubrication.
+Of respondents, 14 reported an increase in vaginal lubrication and 14 reported no change in lubrication.
 Six of the patients surveyed reported using marijuana to reduce pain and found that it helped a lot.
 While this may be a small study, there are many more like it showing the positive benefits marijuana can have on sexual function.

 Marijuana May Improve Libido